mglover/wpnngw/README.md

 addgroup.py sets the group directory, queue directory, and history.json file for a new gatewayed group.

-update_news.py takes a group names as the only parameters, finds new articles from the source WordPress sites, and posts them to the groups
+update_news.py finds new wordpress posts and comments and posts them to newsgroups, and sends any newsgroup articles queued for moderation and sends them to wordpress.

-gwmail.py intercepts articles mailed to group moderators and queue's them for posting.
+gwmail.py intercepts articles posted to newsgroups and queues them to be posted to wordpress

 user.py manages the $pathspool/users file for INN to use for authentication.